tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/常见问题/数据同步问题_intl_en.md

 Data sync does not lock the target database, which can still be read from/written to normally.
 Therefore, please manipulate the target database with caution.

 ### DDL Replay Failure
-Possible causes: the source and target database are on different versions, leading to differences in DDL syntax.
+Possible causes: the source and target databases are on different versions, leading to differences in DDL syntax.

 Solution: manually run the DDL statements again in the target database.